RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> 5                     1      5             -1.00278400
 ```

-We set the option 'replace' to 'TRUE' because we are only choosing between two items, but each time we choose we want the option to pick between both colours.
+We set the option 'replace' to 'TRUE' because we are only choosing between two items, but each time we choose we want the possibility that either are chosen.
 Depending on the simulation we may need to think about whether 'replace' should be 'TRUE' or 'FALSE'.
 Another useful optional argument in `sample()` is to adjust the probability with which each item is drawn.
 The default is that all options are equally likely, but we could specify particular probabilities if we wanted to with 'prob'.
 As always with functions, we can find more in the help file, for instance `?sample`.